andkoc001/pands-problem-set/README.md

 Solution: <https://github.com/andkoc001/pands-problem-set/blob/master/05-primes.py>

 In addition to solution to the previous problems, this one utilises the `break` functionality, which allows for escape from the loop.

-For each integer number `i` incremented from 2 up to `n` (entered by the user), the program checks whether the input number is divsable by the current `i` without reminder.
+For each integer number `i` incremented from 2 up to `n` (entered by the user), the program checks whether the input number is divisible by the current `i` without reminder.
 If so, the value of initially predefined variable `x = 0` is changed `1`.
 In my solution this is the 'break' condition for the loop.

 Example: